VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

 The call to `KeypadManager::enableDummyKey` is necessary to force the engine calling `processUserInput` on the current [GameState](/documentation/api/class-game-state/) regardless of the input.
-Which is to prevent the other system to get stuck waiting for the other player to press any key.
+This prevents the other system from getting stuck waiting for the other player to provide an input.
 In addition, change `PongState::processUserInput` to not check for any key, since we are going to synchronize the relevant [Actors](/documentation/api/class-actor/) across systems in their handling of user inputs:

 ```cpp
 void PongState::processUserInput(const UserInput* userInput __attribute__((unused)))